Business Plan Template: Step-by-Step Guide to Writing Your Own

 This post was last updated on September 7, 2020.

 There’s a difference between deciding it’s a good idea to start a business and actually bringing it to fruition.
-You will need to take several steps to make it official, such as registering your business and creating a website.
+You will need to take several steps to make it official, such as registering your business and creating a business website.
 Another quite large leap to truly test your commitment is to write a business plan.

 This document will allow you to formulate your ideas into a streamlined and organized process, as well as set goals for your future.
 With this business plan template guide, you’ll be able to get started on your very own right away.

 What is a business plan?

 A business plan is a written document used by SMBs, entrepreneurs and other new ventures when starting a business.
 It serves several purposes, such as attracting potential partners, as well as investors and banks when it comes to raising capital.
 Most importantly though, you’ll be able to use your business plan as a roadmap for how to structure, operate and manage your new venture.

 Components of a business plan

 01. Executive summary

 Before you write your executive summary, you may want to start with a concept statement, a short explanation of what you want to achieve.
 Your executive summary will then be the strongest component of your business plan.
 That's not only because it's the first part of the document, but it also serves its own standalone purposes, just like in a business proposal.

 We mentioned raising capital above.
 Your executive summary does the grunt work for that.
 In order words, it’s a necessary piece of information for getting the attention of investors.

 In this section, you should give a high level overview of everything included within.
 Write a few sentences about each of the components of your business plan - company description, products and services, market analysis and more - while leaving your reader intrigued and wanting to know more.
 It should be short and engaging, at a maximum two pages long.